Fraction calculator

 2. Add: 6 + 0.413 = 6/1 + 413/1000 = 6 · 1000/1 · 1000 + 413/1000 = 6000/1000 + 413/1000 = 6000 + 413/1000 = 6413/1000

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+The first operand is an integer.
+It is equivalent to a fraction 6/1.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(1, 1000) = 1000.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 1 × 1000 = 1000.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - six plus four hundred thirteen one-thousandths is six thousand four hundred thirteen one-thousandths.
+In other words, six plus four hundred thirteen thousandths equals six thousand four hundred thirteen thousandths.

 3. Conversion a decimal number to a fraction: 0.173 = 173/1000 = 173/1000